EsmailEssam/Vartur-lead-generation/README.md

 ## Overview

-Social Media Lead Generation is a web application built using Streamlit that helps users extract potential leads from social media posts, specifically from LinkedIn.
-Users can input their LinkedIn credentials and a post URL to generate a list of potential leads based on the post's content.
+Social Media Lead Generation is a web application built using Streamlit that helps users extract potential leads from social media posts, specifically from LinkedIn, (Instagram, and X, Soon to be implemented).
+Users can input their credentials and a post URL to generate a list of potential leads based on the post's content.

 ## Features